back to top

 Google Play Games is now available in India and supports Hindi and English.
 It even includes India’s most popular game, Ludo King.
 Once you sign in to Google Play Games on your Windows device, your progress will sync across all Android platforms, including smartphones, tablets, ChromeOS, and Windows computers.

-Keep in mind that Google Play Games for PC doesn’t allow sideloading.
-If you’re looking for a better experience, consider using an Android emulator like Bluestacks or Gameloop.
+Keep in mind that Google Play Games for PC does not allow sideloading.
+If you want a better experience, consider using an Android emulator like Bluestacks or Gameloop.
 However, Google Play Games offer several advantages, including improved controls through mouse and keyboard input and the ability to use a larger screen.

-To run Google Play Games on your Windows device, you’ll need to meet the following requirements:
+To run Google Play Games on your Windows device, you will need to meet the following requirements:

 • Windows 10 v2004 or higher or Windows 11